deathworlders/online/content/books/deathworlders/chapter-23-back-down-earth.md

 The five of them turned.
 "Hey Kovač."
 Adam smiled at her.
 The diminutive blonde NCO in charge of biomechanics and EVA system life support gave him a friendly wave, though her attention was on her tablet.

 "pH balance check and last QA, guys." she announced.
-“Show me your butts.”
+"Show me your butts."

 They dutifully turned around with an assortment of chuckles, presenting the life-support packs that rode low on their back and pelvis for her to assess with her tools.
 "So what were you guys talking about?"